aelydens/teamworldbot/README.md

 VI.
 Scope and Feature Creep:  Failure to define the project and deviate from requirements and features will increase the risk of producing an incomplete project.

 VII.
 Unknown Risk: All projects have unknown risks.
 We have to be aware of unknown problems that could arise and be generous in allocating time to complete tasks.
 In addition, we must be realistic of the time and complexity factors of the project.
-Unforeseen problems have the ability to drastically impact complexity and timeline.
+Unforeseen problems have the ability to drastically impact the timeline.

 VII.
 Experience: We are emerging computer scientists with limited to no experience with a collaborative software project.
 The project will require the application of new skills, and the time to complete tasks will generally be longer and more arduous than for a veteran developer.
 Our ability to estimate complexity and timing has not been hardened with experience, so there’s a risk of underestimating.

 ### Mitigation Strategy for risks:

 I.  Working on a team with varied operating systems:  If problems arise with the current MAC and PC collaboration we will utilize a VirtualBox VM.
 CU Boulder Computer Science department has one available in the link below. https://foundation.cs.colorado.edu/vm/